-An inquiry through one of my websites brought about a consultation covering a dilemma many nonprofit leaders have faced — how to scale-up a nonprofit organization with no money, no staff, no work-force of volunteers, and no board members willing to roll up their sleeves and work.
+An inquiry through one of my websites brought about a consultation covering a dilemma many nonprofit leaders have faced — how to scale-up fundraising for a nonprofit organization with no money, no staff, no work-force of volunteers, and no board members willing to roll up their sleeves and work.

 A brief discussion with the executive director brought to mind an exercise I use in my “introduction to fundraising” workshop.
 I have students list as many ways they can think of by which a nonprofit can raise funds.
 I then add any ways they miss.
 We usually end up with between 20 and 30 distinct ways to raise money, pending how students lump or split fundraising actions.
 I then ask students,” with so many ways to raise money, why are nonprofits always claiming to be so poor?”

 About half the time students figure out the answer.
 It’s not a hard question, but the answer is one many practicing professionals seem to miss.
 Students who don’t get it learn from fellow classmates, but professionals who don’t get it may fail to scale-up their organization.

 What’s the answer?
 While there may be many ways to raise money, one person can only do so many things at once.

 * * *

 Among the many ways to raise money, select only those few that are likely to yield the greatest net return.
 Which will be best will vary from organization to organization, staff to staff, board to board, and so on.